tiendu/tiendu.github.io/_posts/2022-12-26-entrez-direct-guide-eng.markdown

 This was a question for many (including me) when first started to learn bioinformatics.
 We need datasets to practice skills that we learn in the tutorials that the dataset has to be as realistic as possible and close to what we will face in reality and future.
 So what will we do?

-In this guide, we're gonna use `entrez-direct` and `sra-tools` provided by NCBI.
-The minimum requirements include:
+In this guide, we're gonna use `entrez-direct` and `sra-tools` provided by NCBI (FYI, NCBI also released a tool called [`datasets`] (https://www.ncbi.nlm.nih.gov/datasets/docs/v2/) which is good for downloading large genome datasets).
+For the time being, to be able to utilise this guide, One should be able to know / have these:

 1. Ubuntu
 2. (Mini)conda